KeesCBakker/hubot-command-mapper/README.md

 A _tool_ is a collection of _commands_ that can be invoked.
 A convention is used to map the command into the Hubot.
 The direct question `@hubot clear screen` will launch the `screen` command of the `clear` tool.

-_<small>Why? </small>_<small>Writing regular expressions for commands is hard.
+_Why?_ Writing regular expressions for commands is hard.
 You have to spend some time to prevent some expressions from colliding with others.
-Now the mapper takes care of that problem.</small>
+Now the mapper takes care of that problem.

 ## Installation
 Install the command mapper like this: `npm install hubot-command-mapper -save`